31 Mar, 09:01··

 Oil Prices Drive Inflation

-High energy prices, particularly from the Middle East conflict, caused inflation to rise.
+High energy prices, particularly from the Middle East conflict, caused the inflation rise.

-The rise in inflation poses a challenge for the European Central Bank.
+The surge in inflation poses a challenge for the European Central Bank.

 Perspectives